 Shanghai and Hong Kong at the beginning of the 20th century were parallel cities, both expanding rapidly and both major international trading ports generating vast wealth.
 Equally, the city that had been the forerunner of both, Canton, while losing its position and raison d’être as an international trading city had become the city of revolutionaries.
 Canton was very much a city in transition, yet it was doing so in an atmosphere of turmoil brought about by a succession of men returning from sojourns in America and Britain, many of them returning as newly converted Christians and most of them with revolutionary ideas for a dynastic-free state steeped in left-wing communist, Bolshevik or socialist ideals.This turmoil caused the gradual transfer of the remaining silver making in Canton to Shanghai and Hong Kong

-It is mainly due to the ascendant buoyancy of values of Chinese Export Silver as an antique silver category that it is often seen by sellers as a bandwagon to climb aboard and take a ride upon.
-Even 19th century English silver decorated “in the Chinese style” has been known to have been described as “Chinese Export Silver” and Japanese silver, some of which is quite similar to Chinese Export Silver, is also not infrequently catalogued as being “Chinese Export Silver”, mainly because of sellers’ inability to distinguish between Chinese and Japanese character marks.
+It is mainly due to the ascendant buoyancy of values of Chinese Export Silver as an antique silver category that it is often seen by the more opportunistic sellers as a bandwagon to climb aboard and take a convenient ride upon.
+Even 19th century English silver decorated “in the Chinese style” has been known to have been somewhat annoyingly described as “Chinese Export Silver”, while Japanese silver, some of which is quite similar to Chinese Export Silver, is also not infrequently catalogued as being “Chinese Export Silver”, mainly because of sellers’ inability to distinguish between Chinese and Japanese character marks.
+That said, many traditional decorative motifs are shared in both Chinese and Japanese cultures.
+While generally there are subtle discernible differences between how these motifs manifest themselves in silver wares; the difference generally being related to the mode of execution by the silversmith.
+It is generally believed, however, that Chinese silversmiths living and operating in territories in China under Japanese control either by treaty agreement or agreed lease, created silver specifically for the lucrative Japanese market.
+Dalian, for example, was a town that had a silver making tradition.

 Silver and silver making, as with any creative art, should command respect; it is not and can never be a convenient carousel to take a ride on and jump off at a whim.